mspncp/gosu-wiki/To Do.md

   * Look at OpenAL for NDK apps

 ## Gosu CI/Usability
-  * Deactivate or fix Project of the Day script
+  * Deactivate or fix Project of the Day script (durch Slideshow ersetzen?)
   * Explain how to compile Ruby/Gosu in CONTRIBUTING.md
   * Add build instructions for MSVC x64 build
   * Add Gosu & Ruby.app logos to github READMEs